The Transient Cost of Learning in Queueing Systems: Introduction

-\paragraph{Lower bound of $\colq$ (Theorem~\ref{thm:colq-lowerbound}).} To characterize the statistical complexity of learning in queueing systems, we consider the simplest non-trivial stabilizable setting that involves one queue and $K$ servers.
-It is known that the queue length scales as $O(1/\varepsilon)$ under the optimal policy, where $\varepsilon=\mu^\star-\lambda$ is the traffic slackness of the system.
+\paragraph{Lower bound of $\colq$ (Theorem~\ref{thm:colq-lowerbound}).} To lower bound the transient cost of learning in queueing we rely on the simplest non-trivial stabilizable setting which involves one queue and $K$ servers.
+It is known that the expected queue length in steady-state scales as $O(1/\varepsilon)$ under the optimal policy, where $\varepsilon=\mu^\star-\lambda$ is the traffic slackness of the system.
 Fixing $\varepsilon$ and the number of servers $K$, we establish a worst-case lower bound $\Omega(\frac{K}{\varepsilon})$ of $\colq$.
-That is, for any $\varepsilon, K$ and a fixed policy, there always exists a setting of arrival and service rates, such that the $\colq$ of this policy is at least $\Omega(\frac{K}{\varepsilon})$.
+That is, for any $\varepsilon, K$ and a fixed policy, there exists a setting of arrival and service rates, such that the $\colq$ of this policy is at least $\Omega(\frac{K}{\varepsilon})$.
 Combined with the $O(1/\varepsilon)$ optimal queue length, this lower bound result shows that the effect of learning dominates the performance of queueing systems when $K$ is large (as it may increase the maximum time-averaged queue length by a factor of $K$).
-This is shown in Figure \ref{fig:col-motivation} (right) where the peak of time-averaged queue lengths of the optimal policy with knowledge of parameters is much lower than that of the other two policies (our Algorithm \ref{algo:single-ucb} and \textsc{Q-UCB} \cite{KrishnasamySJS21}). \paragraph{An efficient algorithm for single-queue multi-server systems (Theorem \ref{thm:colq-ucb-single}).} Given the above lower bound, we show that the Upper Confidence Bound (UCB) algorithm attains an optimal $\colq$ up to a logarithmic factor in the single-queue multi-server setting.
+This is shown in Figure \ref{fig:col-motivation} (right) where the peak of time-averaged queue lengths of the optimal policy with knowledge of parameters is much lower than that of the other two policies: \textsc{Upper Confidence Bound} (\textsc{UCB}) \cite{AuerCF02} and and \textsc{Q-UCB} \cite{KrishnasamySJS21}).

+\paragraph{An efficient algorithm for single-queue multi-server systems (Theorem \ref{thm:colq-ucb-single}).} Given the above lower bound, we show that the \textsc{UCB} algorithm attains an optimal $\colq$ up to a logarithmic factor in the single-queue multi-server setting, which was the main focus in \cite{KrishnasamySJS21} and \cite{StahlbuhkSM21}.
 Our analysis is motivated by Fig.~1 (right) where the time-averaged queue length initially increases and then decreases.
 Based on this pattern, we divide the horizon into an initial \emph{learning} stage and a later \emph{regenerate} stage.